micmejia/bible-dump/NKJV/Luke/Luke 23.md

 But they were the more fierce, saying, "He stirs up the people, teaching throughout all Judea, beginning from Galilee to this place." ## Jesus Faces Herod

 ###### 6
-When Pilate heard [^b]of Galilee, he asked if the Man were a Galilean.
+When Pilate heard of Galilee, he asked if the Man were a Galilean.

 ###### 7
 And as soon as he knew that He belonged to Herod's jurisdiction, he sent Him to Herod, who was also in Jerusalem at that time.